murilobellatini/murilobellatini.github.io/_posts/2023-10-05-data-lake-dive-or-delay.md

 > 🔍 **Final Take**: Data lakes are a calculated risk with the potential for unprecedented innovation.
 Each organization's mileage may vary; consult a data expert.
 This is a strategic pivot, not just a tech decision.

-> 💡 Your Insights Matter: Do you agree that a Data Lake is a pivotal business investment, or do you see it as an optional tech luxury?
+> 💡 **Your Insights Matter**: Do you agree that a Data Lake is a pivotal business investment, or do you see it as an optional tech luxury?
 Share your wisdom and debate with others on our [LinkedIn Post](https://www.linkedin.com/posts/mbellatini_datalake-businessintelligence-cloudcomputing-activity-7115420839017099265-DPFb?utm_source=share&utm_medium=member_desktop).
 Let's deepen the conversation.

 ## Sources